 where we define

 and recall

-Note that $\bigl( \theta_I(\hat{V}_t, M_t) \bigr)_{t\geq 0}$ and $\bigl( \theta_C(\hat{V}_t, M_t) \bigr)_{t\geq 0}$ are also piecewise deterministic and piecewise continuous $\mathbb{F}$-adapted processes. \begin{remark} {In practice, the actual value of the recovery rate is also uncertain and unknown till the end of the resolution process.
+Note that $\bigl( \theta^I(\hat{V}_t, M_t) \bigr)_{t\geq 0}$ and $\bigl( \theta^C(\hat{V}_t, M_t) \bigr)_{t\geq 0}$ are also piecewise deterministic and piecewise continuous $\mathbb{F}$-adapted processes. \begin{remark} In practice, the actual value of the recovery rate is also uncertain and unknown till the end of the resolution process.
 Empirical research has shown that it tends to be inversely related to the default probability of the bond issuer (\cite{Altman}).
 From a mathematical perspective, adding uncertainty in the counterparty's account rate does not introduce conceptual challenges.
-This is because the closeout value of the transaction given in~\eqref{eq:closeoutterm} is linear in the loss rate.
-Apart from introducing additional notational burden, such an uncertainty can be handled by a straightforward adaption of the comparison argument in Theorem \ref{thm:comp} exploiting the monotonicity of the loss rate.
-Equivalently, in a scenario with loss rate uncertainty captured by a lower and upper bound, we can think of $L_C$ as representing the worst-case loss rate, i.e., that associated with the most costly scenario for the trade.} \end{remark}
+This is because the closeout value of the transaction given in~\eqref{eq:closeoutterm} is affine in the loss rate.
+Apart from introducing additional notational burden, such an uncertainty can be handled by a straightforward adaptation of the comparison argument in Theorem \ref{thm:comp}, where we would exploit the monotonicity of the {function $\theta^C$ in the loss rate $L^C.$} \end{remark}